-Reginald A. Mengi is the founder and chairman of the IPP Group.
+The late Reginald A. Mengi was the founder and chairman of the IPP Group.
 From

-humble beginnings, Mr Mengi’s company today ranks amongst the largest
+humble beginnings, Mengi’s company today ranks amongst the largest

 private companies in Tanzania.
-Mr Mengi has consistently advocated the need
+Mengi consistently advocated the need

 for business to actively engage with communities and take responsibility for

 their development.
-He promotes initiatives that assist the disadvantaged and
+He promoted initiatives that assist the disadvantaged and

 infirm, and is seen to be in the forefront in fostering national unity as a